 we find that the covenant is spoken of as occurring “in the day” that God led them out of Egypt.
 Therefore, the use of the Hebrew term beYom to represent the Exodus 19:1-8 time span of three months, demonstrates that its semantic range can include a period of time that surpasses 24 hours.
 Because of all this, we must again assert that there is nothing in Genesis 2:17 that requires Adam’s instantaneous death.

 John 11:25-26 presents us with an opportunity to apply what we have just learned about the first and second death.
-Depending upon which bible version you’re reading from, simply accepting the words “die” or “live” in their plain and ordinary sense, without any attempt at resolving any overlapping senses of these words, immediately presents the prudent reader with an awkward interpretation, especially in light of related verses in the scriptures.
-For instance, one question that arises is whether Jesus is using the words “die” and “live” in different senses from the 25th verse to the 26th.
+Depending upon which bible version you’re reading from, simply accepting the words “die” or “live” in their plain and ordinary sense, without any attempt at resolving any overlapping senses of these words, immediately presents the prudent reader with an awkward interpretation, especially in light of related verses in the Scriptures.
+For instance, one question that arises is whether Jesus, in John 11:25, is using the words “dead” and “live” in a different sense than in John 11:26.
 After all, how can it be said that the believer who is currently alive (in verse 26) will also never die, if the word “die” only refers to the first death?
-Is it not true that everyday believers die bodily deaths?
-Therefore, since Scripture cannot contradict Himself (2 Timothy 2:3), it is incumbent upon the reader to adopt an understanding of John 11:25-26 that is in harmony with all other doctrines in the bible, and yet, this is not to be done at the expense of violating any rules or constructs of the language in which scripture arrives at us.
+Is it not true that everyday believers die earthly bodily deaths?
+Therefore, since Scripture cannot contradict Himself (2 Timothy 2:3), it is incumbent upon the reader to adopt an understanding of John 11:25-26 that is in harmony with all other doctrines in the bible, and yet, this is not to be done at the expense of violating any rules or constructs of the language in which Scripture arrives at us.

-If one were to merely add elucidating parentheticals to John 11:25-26 KJV it would read:
+If one were to merely add elucidating commentary to John 11:25-26 it would read:

-Jesus said unto her, I am the resurrection, and the life: he that believeth in me, though he were dead [having already died the first death], yet shall he live (i.e. he shall never die the second death).
+he that believes in me, though he were dead [having already died the first death], yet shall he live [i.e. he shall live the second life].

-And whosoever [presently] liveth and believeth in me (though he may still die the first death) shall never die [the second death].
-Believest thou this?
+And whosoever liveth and believes in me [though he will still die the first death] shall never die [the second death].

 If one were to go a bit further and put the KJV’s rendering of John 11:25-26 into first death vs. second death parlance, it would read:

-Jesus said unto her, I am the resurrection, and the life: he that believeth in me, though he has died the first death, he shall never die the second death.
+he that believes in me, though he has died the first death, he shall never die the second death.

-And whosoever has not yet died the first death and believeth in me shall never die the second death.
-Believest thou this?
+And whosoever has not yet died the first death and believes in me shall never die the second death.

 As the reader can see, the first death is clearly what is meant by verse 25’s “though he were dead.”
-It cannot refer to the second death because those that die the second death shall never live again, but will dwell in the lake of fire and brimstone forever (Revelation 21:8).
+It cannot refer to the second death because those who die the second death shall not “live” again, but will reside in the Lake of Fire and brimstone forever (Revelation 21:8).
 Furthermore, since the subjects of both verses escape the second death, verse 25’s “yet shall he live” and verse 26’s “shall never die” are both referring to those on whom “the second death hath no power” (Revelation 2:11, 20:6).
-The only contrast that remains is between those that have died the first death and those that haven’t.
-Other bibles (apart from the KJV) that describe the subject of verse 25 as already being dead include: Wycliffe, Bishops, Geneva, IAV, ACV, Darby 1889, Webster 1833 and the Douay Rheims bible.
+The only contrast which remains is between those who have died the first death and those who haven’t.
+Other bibles (apart from the KJV) which also describe the subject of verse 25 as already being dead include: Wycliffe, Bishops, Geneva, IAV, ACV, Darby 1889, Webster 1833 and the Douay Rheims bible.
 Yet, this way of understanding John 11:25 has not been widely adopted.

 As this understanding of John 11:25-26 invites the controversial topic about what exactly Christ said when he “preached unto the spirits in prison” (1 Peter 3:19), many bibles have chosen to interpret John 11:25-26 as saying something else.
 For instance, in the AMP, MEV, NKVJ, NET, NASB, NIRV, NRSV, YLT, NRSVCE, OJB, TLB and NHEBYE bibles, the phrase “though he were dead” in verse 25 of John 11 is instead made to say “though he may die” or something equivalent.
 This means that the person spoken of by Christ is currently alive but may die in the future.
 The second part of verse 25 then explains that, if this person dies in a state of belief, then this person will live again.
 Putting this version of John 11:25-26 into first death vs. second death parlance, this rendition would read:

-“And whoever [presently] lives and believes in Me (though he may die the first death) shall never die the second death.
-Do you believe this?”
+“And whoever lives the first life and believes in Me (though he may die the first death) shall never die the second death.

 Of course, as the reader can see, the problem with this rendition of verse 25 is that, the same fate of the person in verse 25 seems to also befall the person in verse 26.
-In other words, “whosoever liveth and believeth” in verse 26, is also someone who “may die” like the person in verse 25.
-The term “die” in verse 25 is obviously referring to bodily death which the bible again defines as the first death.
-Therefore, both verses end up basically saying the same thing, namely that, all those who believe in Christ before dying the first death shall never die the second death.
-In this view of John 11:25-26, what was originally a dichotomy between an individual who has experienced the first death versus one who hasn’t ends up as two consecutive verses that employ meaningless redundancy.
+In other words, “whosoever liveth and believes” in verse 26, is also someone who “may die” like the person in verse 25.
+The term “die” in verse 25 is obviously referring to earthly death which the bible again defines as the first death.
+Therefore, both verses end up basically saying the same thing, namely, that all those who believe in Christ before dying the first death shall never die the second death.
+In this view of John 11:25-26, what was originally a dichotomy between an individual who has experienced the first death versus one who hasn’t ends up as two consecutive verses which employ meaningless redundancy.

-In conclusion, this exposition of John 11:25-26 has presented the reader with what is probably an unfamiliar understanding of this frequently quoted text.
+In conclusion, my exposition of John 11:25-26 has presented the reader with what is probably an unfamiliar understanding of this frequently quoted text.
 In the past, I too have often quoted these verses (e.g. putting them on bereavement cards sent to the family of dead loved ones), all the while thinking that they simply conveyed the idea that believers will rise again.
-I ignored the nuances in these verses that called for the reader to recognize a contrast between the subject of verse 25 and verse 26.
+I ignored the nuances in these verses which called for the reader to recognize a contrast between the subject of verse 25 and verse 26.
 In the traditional way of understanding John 11:25-26, there is really no difference between these two persons.
-Once I resolved the meaning of the words “live” and “die”, it became very clear that the message conveyed by these verses was quite profound, controversial and yet substantiated by other passages in the scriptures.
+Once I resolved the meaning of the words “live” and “die,” it became very clear that the message conveyed by these verses was quite profound, controversial and yet substantiated by other passages in the scriptures.
+And that message is: